mohitpai/journey-optimizer.en/help/using/building-journeys/reaction-events.md

 >[!IMPORTANT]
 >
 >Email clients such as Gmail allow image blocking.
-Email opens are tracked using a 0-pixel image included in the email.
+Emails opens are tracked using a 0-pixel image included in the email.
 If images are blocked, email opens will not be taken into account.